Thadzy/Thadzy-Obsidian/Resources/Work and Energy.md

 ---
 link : [[Newton's laws]]
 # Work and Energy
-**Work** is defined as transferring energy into an object so that there is some displacement. **Energy** is defined as the ability to do work.
+Work is defined as transferring energy into an object so that there is some displacement.
 ## Work
 $$W = F \cdot s (J)$$